 Energy Affordability: How Soaring Rates are Exacerbating Inflation and Harming Residents, Farms and Businesses

-California residents are in for a rude awakening this week with Pacific Gas & Electric (PG&E) and Southern California Edison (SCE) raising electricity rates more than 10 percent, effective March 1st.
+California residents have felt the pinch with Pacific Gas & Electric (PG&E) and Southern California Edison (SCE) raising electricity rates more than 10 percent, this past March.
 The massive increases are on top of double-digit increases that were added to already high rates on January 1st.
-On top of that, soaring natural gas rates have added significantly to utility bills over the past few months.
+On top of that, soaring natural gas rates are continuing to add significantly to manufacturing costs leading to higher costs for consumer goods.

-The skyrocketing natural gas and electricity rates could not have come at a worse time as consumers are already grappling with rapidly rising gasoline prices, now exceeding $5 per gallon in many regions of the state after hitting $6 per gallon just a few weeks ago.
+The skyrocketing natural gas and electricity rates could not have come at a worse time as consumers are already grappling with high gasoline prices, still near $5 per gallon in many regions of the state after hitting $6 per gallon just a few weeks ago.
 Now Newsom wants to drive energy and fuel costs even higher with his package of last minute climate proposals.

 Voters are increasingly angry about the economy.
-Inflation is rising at its fastest rate in a generation, a concerning 7.3 percent over the last year.
+Inflation is rising at its fastest rate in a generation, a whopping 9.1% in June and 8.5% in July.
 Rapidly rising prices for energy, gasoline and food are particularly problematic for Californians.
 Everything is getting more expensive.
 Supply chain disruptions, worker shortages and pain at the gasoline pump and grocery check-out lines have made inflation an economic and political problem for elected officials.